 The outbreak of Novel Coronavirus (COVID-19) is a worldwide pandemic, and understandably this may have created great concern and unrest for you and amongst your workforce.
 Below we answer some key questions to clarify employers' legal obligations and support you in protecting your business and people.

 Following a two-month period of strict lockdown, France begun a gradual relaxation of the lockdown restrictions on 11 May 2020.
-The country is currently in the third stage of the lockdown exit plan, which began on 24 June 2020.
+Since the end of October 2020, the country has alternated between periods of curfew and lockdown.

 What are employers' obligations in respect of COVID-19?

-Employers should consider circulating up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitizers.
+Employers should consider circulating up-to-date information on good hygiene practices and provide any necessary equipment to facilitate this, such as hand sanitizers and face masks.
 For example, we recommend issuing and updating a reminder of actions that employees can take to prevent the spreading of viruses, such as coronavirus.
 Such advice must be provided in French and should include the following reminders:

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze